-Who? © Where?
-What?
+Who? © Where? © What?
+A

-The writer spends more time adding insignificant details to the picture, rather than elaborating with words.
+The writer spends more time adding insignificant details to the picture, rather than elaborating with words onto the story.

-This writer spends his time during writing workshop drawing rather than writing.
-He doesn't use his drawing as a form of rehearsal to generate more writing, so much as an alternate activity.
-He spends his time adding in small details such as eyelashes, seven cars on the road, and all the people in the baseball stands.
+This writer spends her time during writing workshop drawing rather than writing.
+She doesn't use her drawing as a form of rehearsal to generate more writing, so much as an alternate activity.
+She spends her time adding in small details such as eyelashes, seven cars on the road, and all the people in the baseball stand.

-I want to suggest that you are ready to start spending much more time writing, so you write about this much on each page, and write about five pages in a day.
+I want to suggest that you are ready to start spending MUCH more time writing, so you write about this much on each page, and write about five pages in a day.
 That'll be very grown up.